khushi-411/khushi-411.github.io/_posts/2022-12-26-c++-sanitizers.md

 ```cpp
 g++ ubcheck.cpp -Wall -Werror
 ```
-And run using `./a.out`.
+And execute using `./a.out`.
 It runs fine and produces the following output:
 ```cpp
 -nan
 abs:-2147483648